Nadben/Import-Accelerator/README.md

        }
    }
    ```
-4. Run database migrations using the power shell scripts

 ## Usage
-To start the ETL process, run the application:
+To start the ETL process

+Drop the files in their respective Data folder (Import-Accelerator/Data/...)
+the source generators will read the headers and the first line of every file and will generate all the necessary models.
+Run database migrations using the power shell scripts (just add the name of the migration for the landing and staging DB).
+Write Custom mapping code for mapping between the landing models and staging models.
+run the application:

 ```sh
 dotnet run
 ```

 The pipeline will:
 1. Detect all entity types dynamically.
-2. Register necessary services and consumers.
+3. Register necessary services and consumers.
-3. Execute workflows to process and load data.
+4. Execute workflows to process and load data.